easy-model-fusion/docs/source/overview.rst

 Seamless Integration
 ----------------------------------------

-Integrating AI models into applications has never been easier with EMF.
+Integrating AI models into applications has never been easier than with EMF.
 By providing an intuitive SDK for easy model integration and streamlined processes for efficient development, developers can quickly harness the power of AI to enhance their applications.
 With EMF, developers can spend less time on administrative tasks and more time building innovative AI applications, empowering them to focus on what truly matters.

 Empowering Deployment
 ----------------------------------------